Élan School: Program

-In the school's program, described as "controversial", 'humiliation' was identified as a therapeutic tool, as was following up on such intervention with encouragement and warm support.
+In the school's controversial program, humiliation was identified as a therapeutic tool, as was following up on such intervention with encouragement and warm support.
 Students attended year-round.
+The school's treatment methods were based on the "therapeutic community" or TC modality popularized in the 1960s at facilities such as Synanon, and later at Daytop Village.

-In 2002, a New Jersey educational consultant who had referred students to Élan for 22 years told The New York Times that he would refer only "the most serious cases" to the school, which he said would "take kids who haven't responded to other programs and who are really out of control."
+In 2002, a New Jersey educational consultant who had referred students to Élan for twenty-two years told The New York Times that he would refer only "the most serious cases" to the school, which he said would "take kids who haven't responded to other programs and who are really out of control" and that the school was "certainly not for the faint-hearted."

-The school's treatment methods were based on the "TC" or therapeutic community modality popularized in the 1960s at facilities such as Synanon, and later at Daytop Village.

-In 2002, a New Jersey educational consultant told The New York Times that the school was "certainly not for the faint-hearted."
 He said "There's lots of confrontation, ... and yet there are lots of hugs."
 Accounts of former students include mentions of physical and mental abuse, including degrading tasks such as "[sessions] of cleaning urinals with a toothbrush that can last for hours" and up to the point of critical malnourishment.

 Controversies

-Throughout its history, the school was faced with numerous allegations of student maltreatment.
+Throughout its history, the Élan School was faced with numerous allegations of student maltreatment.
 In 2001, Details magazine cited Élan as "among the most controversial of the nation's residential therapeutic communities."

-In 1975, Illinois state officials removed 11 children from the Élan program, alleging mistreatment.

-In the late 1970s, Androscoggin County Sheriff's Office Lieutenant Max Ashburn visited the school after repeatedly hearing rumors of abuse, but the staff did not allow him entry into the school past the lobby.
+In 1975, Illinois state officials removed eleven children from the Élan program, alleging mistreatment.
+In the late-1970s, Androscoggin County Sheriff's Office Lieutenant Max Ashburn visited the school after repeatedly hearing rumors of abuse, but the staff did not allow him entry into the school past the lobby.
 Following this, he began keeping a file in which he documented names and phone numbers related to Élan, as well as reported abuses.

-In 2002 during the trial of Michael Skakel, an Élan alumnus, witnesses testified that beatings and public humiliation were parts of life at Élan during the late 1970s.
-In trial testimony, former students also described the practice of placing a student in a "boxing ring" surrounded by classmates who confronted the student.
-The New York Times has reported that, at the school, "smiling without permission can lead to a session of cleaning urinals with a toothbrush that can last for hours."

-The New York State Education Department, which has paid tuition for special education students to attend Élan School, gave the school a favorable review in 2005.
+The New York State Education Department, which had paid tuition for special education students to attend Élan School, gave the school a favorable review in 2005.
 In 2007, however, New York education officials raised questions about the school's practices, alleging in a letter to the school and Maine education officials that Élan students were physically restraining their peers and being deprived of sleep.
-The allegations prompted the state of New York to threaten to withdraw tuition money for taxpayer-funded students.
+The allegations prompted the State of New York to threaten to withdraw tuition money for taxpayer-funded students.
 The school's lawyer contested the allegations.